SpinalHDL/SaxonSoc/bsp/digilent/ArtyA7SmpLinux/README.md

 ## USB device

-You can make the board behave like a serial/ethernet/storage via USB (US2 connector).
-For this you can set SAXON_USB_DEVICE to 1, regenerate the hardware/DTS and then use the bsp/common/doc/gadget.sh script in linux.
+You can make the board behave like a serial/ethernet/storage via some pins on the headers.
+For that you will need to wrap a usb connector on the system_usbBPort* pins and then use the bsp/common/doc/gadget.sh script in linux.

 ## Junk